 Pricing and plans

 LSAT prep courses require an investment of money, time, and energy.
 To ensure students get the most bang for their buck, we compared LSAT prep courses based on pricing and plan options.
-We also reviewed low-cost resources and found that free resources like Khan Academy’s LSAT prep materials can be beneficial to all students, regardless of whether they also invest in a paid LSAT prep program.
-Many of the programs we included on our list offer free trials, so students know what they’re investing in, and money-back guarantees in case students don’t see score improvements.
+LSAC requires students who enroll in any LSAT prep course that uses real LSAT questions to have an active LawHub Advantage subscription (this currently costs $115 per year), so we also noted whether each provider included this in their base price or as an extra fee.
+Many of the programs on our list offer free trials, allowing students to know what they’re investing in before they make a financial commitment, as well as money-back guarantees in case students don’t see score improvements.

 Expert instructors and tutors

 The best LSAT prep courses are designed or taught by individuals who know the LSAT inside and out themselves.
-That’s why we reviewed courses to confirm that they’re led by LSAT experts who have high scores themselves, as well as rigorous training and extensive education experience.
+That’s why we reviewed courses to confirm that they’re led by LSAT experts who have high scores, as well as rigorous training and extensive education experience.
 When available, we watched or attended sample lessons to confirm that not only are instructors knowledgeable but that they’re friendly and engaging as well.
-Our top pick instructors and tutors are experienced educators with a track record of success with LSAT prep.
+Our top picks offer instructors and tutors who are experienced educators with a track record of success with LSAT prep.

 The Princeton Review – Best Overall